yigiteizm/EasyShop/README.md

 # Easy Shop E-Commerce Project

 ## Description of the Easy Shop Project
-EasyShop Backend is a **RESTful API** for e-commerce, enabling admin management of categories and products, with secure role-based access.
+EasyShop is a **RESTful API** for e-commerce, enabling admin management of categories and products, with secure role-based access.
 It supports product browsing for all users, designed for easy front-end integration.

 ### Admin Features Include: